Google loses final EU court appeal against 2.4 billion euro fine in antitrust shopping case

 Google is still appealing the other two EU antitrust penalties, which involved its Android mobile operating system and AdSense advertising platform.
 The company was dealt a setback in the Android case when the EU General Court upheld the commission’s 4.125 billion euro fine in a 2022 decision.
 Its initial appeal against a 1.49 billion euro fine in the AdSense case has yet to be decided.

 Those three cases foreshadowed expanded efforts by regulators worldwide to crack down on the tech industry.
-The EU has since opened more investigations into Big Tech companies and drafted new laws to clean up social media platforms and regulate artificial intelligence.
+The EU has since opened more investigations into Big Tech companies and drew up a new law to prevent them from cornering online markets, known as the Digital Markets Act.

+European Commissioner Margrethe Vestager said that the shopping case was one of the first attempts to regulate a digital company and inspired similar efforts worldwide.

+“The case was symbolic because it demonstrated even the most powerful tech companies could be held accountable.
+No one is above the law,” Vestager told a press briefing in Brussels.

+Vestager, who’s expected set to step down in October as the commissioner overseeing competition issues after 10 years on the job, said the commission will continue to open competition cases even as it enforces the Digital Markets Act.
+The DCA is a sweeping rulebook that forces Google and other tech giants to give consumers more choice by following a set of dos and don’ts.

-Google is now facing particular pressure over its lucrative digital advertising business.
-In a federal antitrust trial that began Monday, the U.S. Department of Justice is alleging the company holds a monopoly in the “ad tech” industry.
+Google is also now facing particular pressure over its lucrative digital advertising business from the EU, which is carrying out an investigation, and authorities elsewhere.

+In a federal antitrust trial that began Monday, the U.S. Department of Justice alleges that the company holds a monopoly in the “ad tech” industry.

-British competition regulators accused Google last week of abusing its dominance in ad tech while the EU is carrying out its own investigation.
+British competition regulators, meanwhile, accused Google last week of abusing its dominance in ad tech.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.